Repairing a dripping outdoor faucet is often at the bottom of a homeowner’s to-do list, since the leak is outside the house.

 Over time, outdoor faucets, also known as hose bibbs, begin to drip or leak around the handle, and it’s important to repair them as soon as you notice the problem.

-Another common problem on outside spigots is leaking around the valve stem when the water is turned on.
-The good news is that both of these problems can often be easily fixed simply by tighten the packing nut behind the handle 1/8 to 1/4 turn.
+Another common problem on outside spigots is leaking around the valve stem when you turn the water on.

 Watch this video to find out more.